 - The younger your baby is, the more difficult it becomes to find the right treatment for their condition.

-- The market offers a wide range of drugs that you can purchase over the counters such as Antihistamines, Nasal corticosteroids, decongestants, etc.
+- The market offers a wide range of drugs that you can purchase over the counter such as Antihistamines, Nasal corticosteroids, decongestants, etc.

 - In each one of these categories, there is a wide range of drugs, but not all of them will be suitable for your baby.